 Where does NSCLC spread?

 Where NSCLC spreads can influence your outlook.
-A
+For example, a

-The outlook for NSCLC is best when doctors can find and treat it early.
-According to the ACS, the 5-year survival rate for NSCLC found before it spreads beyond the lung is
+The outlook for NSCLC is most promising when doctors can find and treat it early.

 These numbers are the survival rates with treatment.
 Without treatment, the mortality rates for NSCLC are high.
 The average survival time without treatment is around